Duration

 Entry score adjustments

-Entry score adjustments apply for applicants with results from subjects undertaken at the University of Melbourne in Semester 1, Winter term, and/or Semester 2, 2020.
+For applicants with results from the University of Melbourne for subjects undertaken in Semester 1, Winter Term and/or Semester 2, 2020 see MSPS Entry Score Adjustments.

 Inherent requirements